The Pros and Cons of ‘Buy Now, Pay Later’ Financing for Travel

 As with all loans, you need to read the fine print to avoid costly surprises.
 You should also think about why you want the loan.
 Consider:

-How does that interest rate compare to other options, such as your credit card?
-While some BNPL financing is interest-free, interest rates can be higher than with most credit cards.
+- How does that interest rate compare to other options, such as your credit card?
+We found that BNPL interest rates for travel are often higher than with many credit cards.

 “There’s a lot of fine print with these offers, and the terms vary widely from company to company,” said CreditCards.com’s Rossman.
 “It can be confusing and actually a lot more complicated than it might seem on the surface.”